ipfabric/docs/docs/System_Administration/increase_disk_space.md

    Writing superblocks and filesystem accounting information: done
    ```

-6. Create a new [fstab](https://wiki.archlinux.org/title/fstab) entry (for example with `sudo vi /etc/fstab`):
+6. Create a new [fstab](https://wiki.archlinux.org/title/fstab) entry (for example, using `sudo vi /etc/fstab`):

   !!! info

-      We strongly recommend only LVM partition, LABEL and UUID in `fstab`, for more info see
+      We strongly recommend using only LVM partition LABELs and UUIDs in
+      `fstab`.
+For more information, see
       [Persistent block device naming](https://wiki.archlinux.org/title/Persistent_block_device_naming).

       ```shell